backstage/backstage/packages/integration/api-report.md

     lineNumber?: number;
 }): string;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getAzureCommitsUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getAzureCommitsUrl(url: string): string;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getAzureDownloadUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getAzureDownloadUrl(url: string): string;

-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getAzureFileFetchUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getAzureFileFetchUrl(url: string): string;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getAzureRequestOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getAzureRequestOptions(config: AzureIntegrationConfig, additionalHeaders?: Record<string, string>): RequestInit;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getBitbucketDefaultBranch" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getBitbucketDefaultBranch(url: string, config: BitbucketIntegrationConfig): Promise<string>;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getBitbucketDownloadUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getBitbucketDownloadUrl(url: string, config: BitbucketIntegrationConfig): Promise<string>;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getBitbucketFileFetchUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getBitbucketFileFetchUrl(url: string, config: BitbucketIntegrationConfig): string;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getBitbucketRequestOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getBitbucketRequestOptions(config: BitbucketIntegrationConfig): RequestInit;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getGitHubFileFetchUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getGitHubFileFetchUrl(url: string, config: GitHubIntegrationConfig): string;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getGitHubRequestOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getGitHubRequestOptions(config: GitHubIntegrationConfig): RequestInit;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getGitLabFileFetchUrl" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getGitLabFileFetchUrl(url: string, config: GitLabIntegrationConfig): Promise<string>;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "getGitLabRequestOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function getGitLabRequestOptions(config: GitLabIntegrationConfig): RequestInit;

-// Warning: (ae-missing-release-tag) "GithubCredentialsProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class GithubCredentialsProvider {
     // (undocumented)
     static create(config: GitHubIntegrationConfig): GithubCredentialsProvider;
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    // Warning: (ae-forgotten-export) The symbol "GithubCredentials" needs to be exported by the entry point index.d.ts getCredentials(opts: {
+    getCredentials(opts: {
         url: string;
     }): Promise<GithubCredentials>;
     }

-// Warning: (ae-missing-release-tag) "GitHubIntegration" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class GitHubIntegration implements ScmIntegration {
     constructor(integrationConfig: GitHubIntegrationConfig);